syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Highlight Annotation.md

 ## Change the default author and subject of the highlight annotation

-You can change the default Author and subject of the highlight annotation programmatically as shown in the following code example.
+You can change the default author and subject of the highlight annotation programmatically as shown in the following code example.

 {% tabs %}
 {% highlight C# %}